malleable-systems/malleable.systems/content/pages/mission.md

 Modern computing is a jungle of arcane, inscrutable tools that throw up walls of difficult to parse errors that slowly chip away at your enjoyment of the creative work of building something new.
-While today much of this is only seen by software developers, it does sometimes leak through to users, such as when raw error messages are displayed.
+While today much of this is only seen by software developers, it does sometimes leak through, such as when raw error messages are displayed.

 If we are to have any hope of giving all people the same power over computers currently accessible only to experts, we must get rid of these obstacles by